mariusrubo/Unity-MoveCameraOnTouch/README.md

 # Unity-MoveCameraOnTouch
-A simple script to smoothly move the camera around when displaying objects
+Smoothly move the camera around by clicking or touching the screen

 # Use
 * This script moves the camera within a specified rectangle when a user clicks (or, for Microsoft Surface, touches) the screen.